oqolarte/oblong/content/project/alwayscarry.md

 ---
 ## Status: On-going {.statusOnGoing}

-My partner has asked me to come up with a website to act as a central hub for their recently opened online bookshop.
+My partner asked me to come up with a website to act as a central hub for their recently opened online bookshop.
 This site shall mirror the contents of the shop's other social media presence.

+In the future, it will also be a shop for other household items.

 Visit the site, whose name I also came up with:
 **[Always Carry A Book](https://alwayscarry.netlify.app)**